Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 2) Check for Any US State Travel Restrictions in 2021

-During the height of the pandemic, some US states placed restrictions on people traveling from other states.
+During the height of the pandemic in 2020, some US states placed restrictions on people traveling from other states.
 These states required visitors to complete a travel health form, quarantine upon arrival, show proof of a recent negative Covid-19 test, or proof of vaccination.

 3) Get Outside during a 2021 Road Trip